jdjakub/papers/convivial-2020/manuscript.md

 > reveals some useful principles.
 There is more polyfilling (arrows and resizing is not in the
 > SVG substrate itself), but at least it's possible to add those (unlike in HTML)

-##  Inevitable Requirements Of Most Software (and the work we must do to meet them)
+## Typical Requirements Of Common Software (and the work we must do to meet them)

 As programmers, we have a maxim along the lines of: when you find yourself repeating the same thing over and over again, factor it into a "thing" and let the computer do the duplication.
 Some consider the "design pattern" to be simply what a "language feature" looks like when it's not part of the syntax.

 > The jump from very general abstraction idea to design patterns and language features in the
 > above is not exactly clear - it would be good to help the reader understand why are you
 > talking about this here.

 As I developed OROM/SVG I found myself implementing many such patterns.
-It seems that languages are often at the wrong level of abstraction for the requirements of modern software, necessitating the same boilerplate per project just to get up to basic functionality.
+It seems that languages are often at the wrong level of abstraction for the requirements of common software, necessitating the same boilerplate per project just to get up to basic functionality.
 This burden either falls on the author, or on the wider community to build and maintain higher-level frameworks, syntax extensions, etc.

 By contrast, these languages seem much better adapted to e.g. batch-mode printf()-centric applications.
 That they fail for the *common case* should be concerning.
 I will now present what seem to be the inevitable demands of this common case.